sakura-57/beeline-network-usage-analysis/README.md

 1. ppt of the case
 2. R file
 3. R code
-This work was done in summer 2017
+<p> This work was done in summer 2017